Malware Research Online

 In my opinion, the best resource available for educating oneself on security incidents and attacks is the APTnotes archive:

-The ThreatMiner project has built a nice user interface to this, as well as other, cyber security reporting:
+The ThreatMiner project has built a nice user interface to it, as well as other, cyber security reporting:

 Additionally, I deep dive into Malware Analysis reports published by security research firms for two cyber threats: